 Now let’s discuss both technologies in detail.

 According to Carbon3D website, the CLIP technology is based on a chemical process, in which oxygen and light are selectively used for resin curing.
 UV-light causes photopolymerization and starts the cross-linking process in liquid resin, which leads to solidification.
 Oxygen has the opposite effect.
-It stops polymerization of liquid resin and prevents curing in that particular area.
+It stops the polymerization of liquid resin and prevents curing in that particular area.
 Further on, we’ll explain how it works.

-The operating principle of a CLIP printer is the following: at the bottom of the reservoir with liquid resin there is a transparent window permeable to light and oxygen.
+The operating principle of a CLIP printer is the following: at the bottom of the reservoir with liquid resin, there is a transparent window permeable to light and oxygen.
 Under the window, there’s a projector that emits UV-light.

 Between the window and the printing part located the so-called “dead zone”, which is a liquid interface of uncured resin.
 This oxygen-rich area separates the print from the window, preventing them from getting stuck to each other.
 This allows for curing layers one by one without having to stop the process to separate the print from the window and raise the model to free space for the next portion of resin.
 This is one of the main advantages over other stereolithography technologies and the reason why this technology provides much higher speed.

 The dead zone is only tens of micrometers thick.
-The resin above the zone doesn’t get any oxygen and it polymerizes when subjected to UV-light, forming solid substance with the form according to the shape of the projected UV images.
+The resin above the zone doesn’t get any oxygen and it polymerizes when subjected to UV-light, forming a solid substance with the form according to the shape of the projected UV images.
 The ready print is slowly drawn out of the liquid as it polymerizes.

 Once the object is printed, it’s baked in a forced-circulation oven with a set temperature.
 This causes a chemical reaction that strengthens the print.
 This process is known as thermal curing.
 The double curing process used in CLIP printing is said to allow for producing engineering-grade materials.

 During the printing process, the printer’s build platform continuously rises as the object grows.
 It does not require any mechanical movements of the structure as in FFF and SLA printing.
-This way, the continuous sequence is projected and the object is printed without any stops, which makes it more high-quality, since the influence of kinematics on accuracy of layering is eliminated.
+This way, the continuous sequence is projected and the object is printed without any stops, which makes it more high-quality, since the influence of kinematics on the accuracy of layering is eliminated.

 The CLIP technology is utilized by two M series models: Carbon M1 and Carbon M2.
 M1 offers a build volume of 144х81х330 mm, and M2 - 190х118х326 mm.
-Both printers can connect to the Internet in order to download updates.
+Both printers can connect to the Internet to download updates.
 Carbon3D also uses the Internet to monitor and collect data - the manufacturer promises to improve the quality of services and quickly eliminate all detected errors.

 CLIP 3D printers aren’t cheap, but large companies quickly took interest in them.
 For example, Adidas, Ford, Resolution Medical Inc, a medical equipment manufacturer in Minneapolis, TruVenture Composites LLC, etc. Such a rise in popularity is explained by high accuracy and speed that allow for producing high-quality goods with a prime cost lower than that of products manufactured using traditional methods.